Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Catacombs of Paris| ©MykReeve

-To visit the catacombs of Paris you can either buy tickets directly at the ticket office at the entrance, next to the Montparnasse cemetery, or do it online.
+To visit the catacombs of Paris you can either buy tickets directly at the ticket office at the entrance, next to the Montparnasse cemetery, or buy tickets online.
 This second option is more advisable because buying them in advance will save long queues.
-The rates for the normal ticket with audio guide are:
+The normal entrance fee with audio guide is about 15 euros.

 Are there guided tours to the catacombs of Paris?